-- A. Faculty under this agreement have the right under applicable administrative code (State of Washington), to pursue appropriate legal recourse following the completion of all negotiated due process requirements as outlined. - B. If any provision of this Negotiated Agreement should be ruled invalid by or contrary to law, then such provision shall not be applicable or performed or enforced, except to the extent permitted by law, and any substitute action which is not commanded by law shall be subject to appropriate consultation and negotiation with the Faculty Negotiation Team. - C. In the event that any provision of this Negotiated Agreement is or shall at any time become contrary to law, all other provisions shall continue in effect. - D. Relevant statistics, budget information, and material related to negotiations shall be made available, upon request, to the Faculty Negotiation Team. - E. The Board of Community College District No. 18, Big Bend Community College, recognizes the Faculty Association of Big Bend Community College as the duly elected employee organization representing all faculty. - F. No portion of this Negotiated Agreement can be altered by any person without the agreement of both the Board and the Faculty Association.
+- A. Faculty under this agreement have the right under applicable administrative code (State of Washington), to pursue appropriate legal recourse following the completion of all negotiated due process requirements as outlined. - B. If any provision of this Negotiated Agreement should be ruled invalid by or contrary to law, then such provision shall not be applicable or performed or enforced, except to the extent permitted by law, and any substitute action which is not commanded by law shall be subject to appropriate consultation and negotiation with the Faculty Negotiation Team. - C. In the event that any provision of this Negotiated Agreement is or shall at any time become contrary to law, all other provisions shall continue in effect.

+- D. Relevant statistics, budget information, and material related to negotiations shall be made available, upon request, to the Faculty Negotiation Team.
+Requests shall be made in writing and directed to the VP of Human Resources & Labor.
+Requests shall be acknowledged within seven (7) business days and the information provided as soon as practical thereafter, consistent with the nature of the material requested.
+The acknowledgment will either include the requested information, the expected date on which the information will be provided, or the reasons why the College cannot comply with the request. - E. The Board of Community College District No. 18, Big Bend Community College, recognizes the Faculty Association of Big Bend Community College as the duly elected employee organization representing all faculty. - F. No portion of this Negotiated Agreement can be altered by any person without the agreement of both the Board and the Faculty Association.